-Teaching your kids about conservation and the environment is a lot more than just recycling, but it doesn’t have to drastically alter your lifestyle.
-There are dozens of small things that families can do to help conserve energy and natural resources and many of them have the added bonus of saving you money!
+Teaching your kids about conservation and the environment is a lot more than just recycling, but it doesn’t have to drastically alter your lifestyle either.
+There are dozens of small things that families can do to go green, and many of them have the added bonus of saving you money!
 Read on for simple ways to help your crew help the planet.

-1. Bring along a spare plastic bag or two to pick up wayside recycling or garbage on walks around the neighborhood.
+1. Pick up trash.
+Bring along a spare plastic bag or two to pick up wayside recycling or garbage on walks around the neighborhood.

-2. Carry reusable totes when running errands to cut back on landfill-clogging plastic (and to save money if your city charges for bags!).
+2. Carry reusable totes.
+Cut back on landfill-clogging plastic (and to save money if your city charges for bags!).
 Stash a few in your car and a folding one in your purse.

 3. Veg out!
 You don't have to have a plant-based diet year round but cutting back on the consumption of meat does help conserve valuable resources.
 Try implementing Meatless Mondays or another meat-free meal one night a week.
-The kids will get a few more veggies, this way too.
-Check out these vegetarian and veggie-ful recipes to get inspired.
+Check out these vegetarian recipes to get inspired.

 4. Buy secondhand.
-You can find kids' clothing, furniture, home accessories and art from the antique market or second-hand from Craigslist.
+You can find kids' clothing, furniture, home accessories and art from the antique market, from a Facebook marketplace, garage sales or Craigslist.
 Not only will you be consuming fewer new products, but your stuff will have a story.

 6. Turn off the lights.
 Simply making the rounds and flipping the switch has a huge impact on energy usage.

-8. Ditch the chemicals around the house and opt for some non-toxic homemade cleaners that are simple and inexpensive.
+7. Ditch the chemicals.
+Opt for some non-toxic homemade cleaners that are simple and inexpensive.

-10. Most of our kiddos need a night light on, so make sure to use an LED light.
+9. Use smart bulbs.
+If your kid needs a night light, make sure to use an LED light.
 It can be on all night without taking nearly as much energy as a conventional light.

-11. Dispose of old paint and electronics the responsible way: check with your city's garbage pick-up provider to see if they have days or drop-off sites.
+10. Dispose of old paint and electronics the responsible way.
+Check with your city's garbage pick-up provider to see if they have days or drop-off sites.
 Most Goodwill stores accept these items for recycling.

 13. Quit using paper towels to clean.
 Cut up old bath towels and tee shirts for cleaning instead.

-17. Buy from the market's bulk section to avoid unnecessary packaging.
+17. Buy in bulk.
+Buy from the market's bulk section to avoid unnecessary packaging.
 Do you really need individual containers of olives or cheese sticks when you can buy in bulk and pack it yourself?

 18. Take an hour or less and switch all your bills to paperless.